---

 # Prepare your data project for production

-Tinybird's Git integration transforms data pipeline management, aligning it with established software development practices.
-This ensures each Tinybird Workspace action relates to a specific Git commit, offering a robust, version-controlled environment for your real-time data deployments.
-In a nutshell, it brings your workflow closer to industry best practices.
+Tinybird's Git integration transforms data pipeline management and aligns it with established software development practices.
+Each Tinybird Workspace action relates to a specific Git commit, which provides a robust, version-controlled environment for your real-time data deployments.
+This brings your workflow closer to industry best practices.

 ## Why use version control?

-Version control, a standard in software development, is now integral to building real-time data products with Tinybird.
-If your Workspace uses Tinybird's integration with Git, it means you can build real-time data products like you build any software - not just benefiting from version control, but also isolated environments, CI/CD, and testing too.
+Version control is a standard in software development and is now integral to building real-time data products with Tinybird.
+If your Workspace uses Tinybird's integration with Git, you can build real-time data products like any other software.
+You benefit from version control, isolated environments, CI/CD, and testing.

-This approach allows you to treat and manage your real-time data in the **same way you manage your code**.
-You can take your existing software engineering knowledge and apply the same principles to real-time data products.
+With this approach, you can treat and manage your real-time data like your code.
+Apply your existing software engineering knowledge and principles to your real-time data products.

 When managing your Tinybird projects with version control, you can also: